hashicorp/terraform-plugin-framework/docs/design/validation.md

     Diagnostics []*tfprotov6.Diagnostic
 }

+// ValueValidator is an interface for all value validation functionality. type ValueValidator interface {
+    Validator
+}

-// ValueValidator describes value validation without a strong type.
+// GenericValueValidator describes value validation without a strong type.
 //
 // While it is generally preferred to use the typed validation interfaces,
 // such as StringValueValidator, this interface allows custom implementations
-// where the others may not be suitable. type ValueValidator interface {
+// where the others may not be suitable. type GenericValueValidator interface {
-    Validator
+    ValueValidator
     ValidateValue(context.Context, ValidateValueRequest, *ValidateValueResponse)
 }

-// ValueValidatorWithProvider is an interface type for implementing String value validation with a provider instance. type ValueValidatorWithProvider interface {
+// GenericValueValidatorWithProvider is an interface type for implementing String value validation with a provider instance. type GenericValueValidatorWithProvider interface {
-    Validator
+    ValueValidator
     ValidateValueWithProvider(context.Context, tfsdk.Provider, ValidateValueRequest, *ValidateValueResponse)
 }